MadCavarly/Plant-Watering-System/README.md

 <img src= "https://github.com/MadCavarly/Smart-Plant-Watering-System/assets/147071482/88b28f37-f5ee-4d31-8cc6-251b91d61ef2" width="450" height="350">

 Real-time feedback on soil moisture, humidity and temperature displayed on the OLED.

-### Microcontroller Unit (MCU):
-Acts as the brain of the system, processing sensor data and making decisions.

 ## Software Description
 ### List of Used Packages